kgilbride/aboutme/content/index.md

 Many Revenue Operations leaders grow up inside Sales Ops or CRM administration.
 My path was different by design.

-Over my career, I’ve operated across investment banking, private equity, corporate strategy, corporate development, chief of staff roles, and revenue operations leadership.
+Over my career, I've operated across investment banking, private equity, corporate strategy, corporate development, chief of staff roles, and revenue operations leadership.
 That breadth gives me a wider lens on how businesses actually scale.

-I’ve worked across companies ranging from growth-stage startups to billion-dollar enterprises, spanning healthcare, workflow automation, collaboration software, and education technology.
+I've worked across companies ranging from growth-stage startups to billion-dollar enterprises, spanning healthcare, workflow automation, collaboration software, and education technology.
 Across every environment, the pattern has been the same: align strategy, systems, people, and execution so growth becomes more predictable and scalable.

 What differentiates me is the ability to connect multiple layers of the business simultaneously:

 - Executive strategy and board-level thinking
 - GTM process design and operational rigor
 - Data analysis and financial modeling